 The tides are changing here in Cleveland and they are changing fast.

 First off, It should be known that I’m not a Cleveland native.
 I moved here just 2 short years ago and as the new kid on the block I have had the opportunity to experience this city with a fresh perspective.
 It doesn’t take long to recognize that Cleveland is in ascension.
 This is no ordinary comeback.
-Being selected as the host of the 2014 Gay Games as well as the 2016 Republican National Convention does not happen by accident.
+Having the UFC Heavyweight Champion of the world in residence as well as Iron chefs and James Beard Award winning restaurants does not happen by accident.
 Having the most electrifying sports figure of this decade in LeBron James bring Cleveland it’s FIRST CHAMPIONSHIP IN 52 YEARS seems incredibly surreal.
 Look around.
 Housing prices are steeply on the rise.
 Vacant downtown apartments are non-existent.
 Restaurants are packed.
 The local creative community is attracting talent from all over the country to be inspired by a city that is breathing inspiration.
 Cleveland no longer needs to hope things will turn around; it’s happening now, and if you think otherwise, you’re wrong.

 Soon after I moved here, I met with as many local photographers as I could (or at least as many as would take my calls).
 I studied their current and past work, searching for a way I could stand out among these other extremely talented creatives.
 While I admired the local creative and artistic photography, it didn’t take long to notice that much of the commercial and editorial work was bright, happy-go-lucky—and safe.
 The majority of what I saw was shot on solid white or very well blurred backgrounds.
 (Think about a 200mm lens at f/2.8.)
 Almost everything felt overly stock and forced.
 Nothing seemed indicative of the cultural renaissance this town is clearly in the midst of.